vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 implicit/explicit initial tempo, and the first explicit repeated value.
 The full build and all 20 CTest targets pass without warnings.

+### Register runtime hooks beside their implementations

+Keep optional lifecycle-hook registration inside CompiledCommandRuntime and implement the four small hooks directly at their registration sites.
+Remove the separate templated installer and forwarding methods for tick, prepass, section start, and performance finalization.
+The format-facing construction API and optional-hook behavior are unchanged.
+This removes 23 production lines.
+The full build and all 20 CTest targets pass without warnings, including compiled prepasses and the formats that use section and finalization hooks.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,